projectcontour/contour/design/gateway-apis-implementation.md

 There is currently experimental support for *reading* the Gateway API objects in Contour, we will add full support in something like this order:
 - Add support for configuring Gateway to the config file
-- Deprecate `--expermental-service-apis` command-line flag, so that it does nothing but log a referral to the new config item.
+- Deprecate `--experimental-service-apis` command-line flag, so that it does nothing but log a referral to the new config item.
 - Implement the Gateway API processor as a single DAG processor.
 - Release a version with Gateway API support still marked experimental.
 - Evaluate the implementation, provide feedback to upstream, and so on.